Nicolucas/se2dr_fork/README.md

 * Provides a toy implementation of the spectral element method in 2D for wave propagation

 #### Current design limitations ####
-1. No support for MPI (parallel) execution
-2. Support for multiple receivers is not ideal (no buffering, hardcoded output)
+1. Support for multiple receivers is not ideal (no buffering, hardcoded output)

 ### 2. How do I get set up? ###